anekobtw/telegram-bot-template/README.md

         filename="log.txt",
     )

-    bot = Bot(token=TOKEN, default=DefaultBotProperties(parse_mode="HTML"))  # I just like 'HTML' parse mode, you can use another one storage = MemoryStorage()
+    # I just like 'HTML' parse mode, you don't have to use it
+    bot = Bot(token=TOKEN, default=DefaultBotProperties(parse_mode="HTML"))
+    storage = MemoryStorage()
     dp = Dispatcher(storage=storage)
-    dp.include_router(common.router)
+    dp.include_router(router)

     await dp.start_polling(bot)
 ```

 Let me quickly explain the above code.
 First, it downloads the token from the environment.
 Then, logging is configured, and only then a bot instance is created.
 I've also written default properties, but if you don't use HTML as your default parsing mode, just remove it.
-In case you use aiogram states, a memory store is also created.
+In case you use aiogram states, a memory storage is also created.
 Finally, it simply imports the router from the handlers folder, which processes all the commands, and starts working.

-## Acknowledgements
+## Built with
 - [aiogram](https://github.com/aiogram/aiogram) - A modern and fully asynchronous framework for Telegram Bot API written in Python using asyncio
 - [dotenv](https://github.com/theskumar/python-dotenv) - Reads key-value pairs from a .env file and can set them as environment variables.
 It helps in developing applications following the 12-factor principles.